Learn more about eCDA.

 Child Development Associate

-NCC accepts six credits for the Child Development Associate (CDA) credential as equivalent to EARL106 Early Childhood Development and Learning and EARL 217 Child, Family and Community.
-The following procedure** is to be followed:
+NCC accepts six credits for the Child Development Associate (CDA) credential as equivalent to EARL106 Early Childhood Development and Learning and EARL217 Child, Family and Community.

-- Send your name, address, telephone number and a copy of the CDA credential you received from the Council for Professional Recognition to: Reibman Hall Room 115, Early Childhood Education, Northampton Community College, 3835 Green Pond Road, Bethlehem, PA 18020.
+- Send a copy of your CDA credential from the Council for Professional Recognition to: NCC Education Department, Reibman Hall Room 137, 3835 Green Pond Road, Bethlehem, PA 18020; Fax to 610-861-4110; email to Early_Childhood_Education@northampton.edu

-*Important: If the CDA preparation program provided college credit, attach the college transcript to the credential, and NCC will transfer the credits earned in preparation for the CDA.
-If your organization is a partner organization check the partnership webpage for more information.
+- If the CDA preparation program provided college credit, attach the college transcript to the credential, and NCC will transfer the credits earned in preparation for the CDA.

-The Family and Consumer Sciences Tech Prep Program allows high school graduates to enter NCC with 6 credits in Early Childhood Education.
+The Advanced Credit Program allows high school graduates to enter NCC with six credits in Early Childhood Education.
 These are advanced placement credits which means that the student does not have to take EARL106 Early Childhood Development and Learning or EARL217 Child, Family and Community.

-Students qualify for these credits upon successful completion of a Family and Consumer Science/Tech Prep portfolio.
-Portfolios are submitted by early June and reviewed by a portfolio committee comprised of NCC/ECE faculty and Family and Consumer Science teachers.
-Portfolio rubrics are available from the Tech Prep office upon request by emailing email@example.com
+Students qualify for these credits upon successful completion of an Advanced Credit portfolio.
+Portfolios are submitted by early June and reviewed by committee comprised of NCC/ECE faculty.
+Portfolio rubrics are available from the Advanced Credit office upon request by emailing email@example.com

 Challenge Portfolio Assessment